MediaComem/comem-archidep/ex/wopr-deployment.md

 You are probably executing the `npm ci` command in the wrong directory.
 It must be executed in a directory that contains both a `package.json` and `package-lock.json` files.
-These files describe a list of npm packages to install, which the `npm` package manager will download.
+These files describe a list of npm packages to install, which the `npm` command will download.

 For this exercise, you want to run this command in the directory where the WOPR application's files are located (as explained in the project's README).